-Just under a year ago, my son and I were spending most of our free time at the barn sharing our love of horses.
+Just under a year ago, my son and I were spending most of our free time at a Vermont barn sharing our love of horses.
 But following a particularly heart breaking experience with that trainer, rekindling our equestrian joy has been a struggle.
 Despite our best efforts.

 After moving to a new barn in late 2019, we started riding a fun little mare named Josie and the flame started to burn a little more brightly.
 But then COVID-19 hit after only a few months of riding her.
 Lessons were canceled, the barn became open only for boarders, and we haven’t ridden since.